Nicholas Barton-Wines

 In an epic true story of family heritage, disappearance and space travel written between the farmland of North Holland and the deserts of Arizona, Satellites asks questions about who and what we leave behind, and how we can begin to measure the immeasurable.

-Satellites is a new play devised by Natalie Songer.
+Satellites is a new play devised with Natalie Songer.
 The first stage of research was supported by Arts Council England, and took place in Arizona, California, East Anglia, Germany and the Netherlands.
-Further funding has been received by Arts Council England for a scratch and preview taking place in October and December respectively.
-These next steps are supported by Norwich’s The Garage and Colchester Arts Centre.

 Further Reading: